Available 24/7

 FAQs

-What Is the Penalty for Having a Gun in NY?
+What Is the Penalty for Having a Gun in New York?

 If you have a licensed, registered firearm that falls within the lawful specifications laid out by the state, no high-capacity magazines, for example, there are no penalties.
 If the firearm is illegal, however, penalties can vary based on whether the weapon is loaded, the presence of a permit, and the individual’s criminal history.

-How Long Is the Sentence for a Gun Charge in NY?
+How Long Is the Sentence for a Gun Charge in New York?

-Sentences for gun charges in NY can range from one year for minor offenses to up to 25 years for serious violations, such as unlawful possession of multiple firearms or trafficking.
+Sentences for gun charges in New York can range from 364 days for minor offenses to up to 25 years for serious violations, such as unlawful possession of multiple firearms or trafficking.
 The exact sentence depends on the charge’s severity and any prior convictions.
 It is imperative that you seek legal counsel as soon as possible for a gun charge, no matter how minor.
+Any of these offenses can have severe effects on your future and freedom.

-What Is Criminal Possession of a Weapon in NY?
+What Is Criminal Possession of a Weapon in New York?

 Criminal possession of a weapon in New York refers to unlawfully owning or carrying a weapon, such as a firearm.
 The offense is classified into degrees depending on several factors, including the intent behind carrying the firearm.
 Possession of a loaded gun comes with more penalties than possession of an unloaded gun.

-Is Ownership of an AR-15 Illegal in NY?
+Is Ownership of an AR-15 Illegal in New York?

 Ownership of an AR-15 could be considered illegal in New York if the firearm does not comply with the SAFE Act, which bans specific assault weapon features like pistol grips, detachable magazines, and folding stocks.
 To legally own an AR-15, it must meet state compliance requirements or be registered if it was acquired before the ban.